 Learn About Eating Disorders

 Eating disorders are more prevalent across our society than most people initially think.
-There are many different factors which contribute to this, including the influence of our media and culture on our body image and expectations.
-Additionally, from peer pressure, to family or cultural influences, or the pursuit of particular activities, hobbies or professions, other factors are involved as well, with the end result being the achievement of bodyweights which are lower than recommended healthy guidelines.
+Many different factors contribute to this, including our media and culture’s influence on our body image and expectations.
+Additionally, from peer pressure to family or cultural influences, or the pursuit of particular activities, hobbies, or professions, other factors are involved.
+The result is the achievement of bodyweights lower than recommended health guidelines.

-Eating disorders occur from the pursuit of unhealthy body weights, and the extreme distress, concern, anxiety and perhaps depression which occurs.
-Behavioral changes include extreme, unhealthy reduction of food intake, but could also include severe overeating, or binge eating, along with other specific conditions such as anorexia nervosa or bulimia nervosa.
+Eating disorders occur from the pursuit of unhealthy body weights and the extreme distress, concern, anxiety, and perhaps depression.
+Behavioral changes include extreme, unhealthy food intake reduction, but could also include severe overeating, binge eating, and other specific conditions such as anorexia nervosa or bulimia nervosa.

 Eating Disorders Are Legitimate Medical Conditions

-One of the most important issues to address at the start is that an eating disorder is not something which can just be easily fixed if somebody puts their mind to it.
-A person with an eating disorder has a legitimate, true medical condition or illness, and in order to successfully recover, professional treatment is typically required.
+One of the most important issues to address is that an eating disorder is not something that can just be easily fixed if somebody puts their mind to it.
+A person with an eating disorder has a legitimate, true medical condition or illness, and to successfully recover; professional treatment is typically required.

-Of course, there are still questions as to how initially voluntary behaviors turn into compulsions, and unhealthy behaviors morph into full-fledged eating disorders.
-This is a topic of ongoing research, and everything from the biology of appetite suppression and alteration, to psychological and physiological factors apply.
-Today, there have been pharmaceutical advances in the treatment of eating orders, as well as increased understanding of potential avenues for therapy, treatment and recovery.
+Of course, there are still questions about how initially voluntary behaviors turn into compulsions, and unhealthy behaviors morph into full-fledged eating disorders.
+This is a topic of ongoing research, and everything from the biology of appetite suppression and alteration to psychological and physiological factors applies.
+Today, there have been pharmaceutical advances in the treatment of eating orders and an increased understanding of potential avenues for therapy, treatment, and recovery.

 Development of Eating Disorders & The Risks of Eating Disorders

-The majority of eating disorders are initially developed in adolescence and early adulthood, although it is not entirely uncommon for an eating disorder to manifest at any point from childhood to full adulthood.
-Across any age, the majority of those suffering from eating disorders are female, with between 85 and 95 percent of those with anorexia and bulimia being female, and approximately 65 percent of those with binge-eating disorders being female.
+The majority of eating disorders are initially developed in adolescence and early adulthood.
+However, it is not entirely uncommon for an eating disorder to manifest from childhood to full adulthood.
+Across any age, the majority of those suffering from eating disorders are female, with between 85 and 95 percent of those with anorexia and bulimia being female and approximately 65 percent of those with binge-eating disorders being female.

 There are serious health risks associated with eating disorders.
-In fact, eating disorders can potentially be fatal, as a result of heart condition, kidney failure, or even extreme malnourishment and starvation.
-This is why it is so very important to recognize eating disorders as true medical conditions, and serious issues which must be treated accordingly.
+In fact, eating disorders can potentially be fatal due to heart condition, kidney failure, or even extreme malnourishment and starvation.
+This is why it is important to recognize eating disorders as true medical conditions and serious issues that must be treated accordingly.

 Most Common Types of Eating Disorders